Blake-Madden/i18n-check/README.md

                       considered translatable.
 Higher values for this will result in less strings being classified as a notL10NAvailable warning.
                       (Default is 2.)

+--cpp-version: The C++ standard that should be assumed when issuing deprecated macro warnings.
+               (Default is 14.)

 -i,--ignore: Folders and files to ignore (can be used multiple times).